NewsLocal News

 Actions

 Brian Roush, 62, traveled to the Bahamas around Christmas.
-Since early January, he's been hospitalized at Broward Health.
+For the past month, he's needed physical and occupational therapy.

 Spring Hill father fighting flesh-eating bacteria after Bahamas vacation